What is 988 Day?

 - Organize a joint event or social media campaign with neighboring churches, mosques, synagogues, or temples to show interfaith support for mental wellness.

-- Request 988 Day proclamations from city council, county commissioners, or state officials by emailing 3-4 weeks before September 8th (use provided template).
+- Request 988 Day proclamations from city council, county commissioners, or state officials by emailing 3-4 weeks before September 8th (use provided template), or host a 988 Day at the Capital event.

 - Provide draft proclamation text highlighting the importance of mental health awareness and 988 accessibility.